MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ##### -TopProcesses

-Requests a top-processes report and specifies how many of the top processes to output, sorted by Duration.
+Requests a top-processes report and specifies how many of the top processes to output, sorted by duration.

 ```yaml
 Type: Int32